jronallo/starterdeck-node/README.md

 bundle exec guard -g build
 ```

+All files are built into static files and placed into the /public directory.
+This allows for either deploying the static files to any Web server or, if you want audience handout syncing, deploy the node application behind something like Passenger where the static assets will still be served up directly by nginx.

 ## Editing the Slides

 The only file you must edit is `slides/slides.md`.
 Take a look at that file for how to include speaker notes and audience handout notes.
+You'll also note that all assets need the correct path to the public folder.

 ## Node: WebSocket Syncing